07Rinat07/internetMyShop/CONTRIBUTING.md

 Use the following locations:

-- `README.md` for setup, run, and high-level project usage;
+- `README.md` for setup, run, architecture overview, deployment notes, runtime assumptions, and high-level project usage;
-- `docs/architecture.md` for architectural direction and boundaries;
-- `docs/openapi.yaml` for API contracts;
+- `docs/openapi.yaml` for API contracts.

-- `docs/hosting-deployment.md` for VPS and hosting deployment instructions;
-- `docs/documentation-maintenance.md` for the documentation update matrix;
-- `docs/development-standards.md` for coding and documentation conventions;
-- `docs/review-checklist.md` for review expectations.
+If a change affects documentation and no dedicated file exists, update the relevant section in `README.md` in the same change.

 Documentation drift is treated as an incomplete change.